venki276/AccountsAPI/README.md

 Any unexpected exception in the API will trigger the method **GenericExceptionHandler/handleAllException** which
 returns an error object (constructed using the model class ErrorDetail.java) to the client.

 The error object contains a unique ID and the exception message.
-The ID and stacktrace are writted to logs.
+The ID and stacktrace are written to logs.
 Using this Id, the developer can visit logs to find the full stacktrace.

 If the provided input is not valid, then a custom exception is thrown and a similar error object is returned to client.